shepherdp/SAFyR_dev/README.md

     >>> 8
     >>> 9

 This behavior can also be used to override the functionality of built in operators (+, *, etc.).
 For example, say that when we want to "add" an instance of `mytype` to something else, we really just want to add its `x` value.
+The only operator that cannot be overridden in this way is '='.

     :: mytype [a b c] {
         x = a